Riding the Chance

 Letting Go and Grabbing

 On the Weekends, when I was me, I tried to stay out of the hotel room.
 Tried to find things to capture my thoughts, divert me from my past.
-Alone in the room there was no way to cut the vicious husband I had escaped out of my life.
-He was in every corner of the room, in every move I made,
+Alone in the room there was no way to cut the image of the vicious husband I escaped out of my mind.
+He was in every corner of the room, in every move I made.

-Often I recalled his nice days, and had to force myself to recall the not so nice days.
+There were times I recalled his nice days, and had to force myself to recall the not so nice days.
 I had to relive those horrible times to eradicate any feeling within me of returning to my city, returning to where he was.

-And that's when the idea of joining the Navy came in.
+And that's when the idea of joining the Navy came in to my mind.